Lazy load offscreen images with lazysizes

 For this example, try lazy loading

-If this attribute is not changed, all the images will load immediately instead
+data-src.
+If this attribute is not changed, all the images will load

-recognizes, so when it encounters an image tag with this attribute, it doesn't
+the browser recognizes, so when it encounters an image tag with this attribute,

-load the image.
-In this case, that is a good thing, because it then allows the
+it doesn't load the image.
+In this case, that is a good thing, because it then

-lazysizes script to decide when the image should be loaded, rather than the
+allows the lazysizes script to decide when the image should be loaded, rather

 See it in action